Kauai Island Hawaii USA

 View from the Kilauea Lighthouse

-Some other Kauai north shore highlights include: The views from the Kilauea Lighthouse as well as the Hanalei Valley Lookout are wonderful and worth a stop (see photo).
+Some other Kauai North Shore highlights include: The views from the Kilauea Lighthouse as well as the Hanalei Valley Lookout are wonderful and worth a stop (see photo).
+During Kauai's summer months, adventure lovers should do a catamaran tour of the beautiful Napali Coast with snorkeling - lots of fun!

 North Shore Restaurants...
-The fun and picturesque town of Kauai’s Hanalei has some nice dining options such as: Hanalei Dolphin Restaurant, Kalypso Island Bar & Grill (for local atmosphere), Chicken in a Barrel (causal dining), and Tahiti Nui (for causal fun and nighttime entertainment).
+Don't miss the fun and picturesque town of Kauai’s Hanalei.
+It has some nice dining options such as: Hanalei Dolphin Restaurant, Kalypso Island Bar & Grill (for local atmosphere), Chicken in a Barrel BBQ (causal dining), Tahiti Nui (for causal fun), and Jo Jo's for shaved ice with macadamia nut ice cream (yum!).

 Pool Hanalei Bay Resort Princeville Kauai